 In fact, the creator of this font said that between other fonts, he was inspired by Paul Renner’s Futura, a wonderful font as well.
 And it shows!
 This one, however, has more tilt in each character and a thinner overall aspect.

-This font comes with 10 different styles to use.
+This font comes with 10 different styles to use, a great little retro font for any design project.

 This is almost cheating, but this is actually a pack of two different fonts by the same author.
 I really recommend that if you’re interested in this font, you download both of them and use them together.